What is Sussex Community Foundation?

 How often can I apply?

-Generally, you may only make one grant application per round and only be in receipt of one grant at a time.
+Generally you may only make one grant application per round and only be receive one grant in a 12-month period.
 However some funds are available as additional funding, ie. in addition to an award through our general round.
 Details of these will be available on our website.
 Please contact the Grants Team if you would like to discuss applying for an additional grant.
-You can re-apply at any time if you are unsuccessful.
+You can also re-apply at any time if you are unsuccessful but do contact us for feedback to help strengthen any future applications to us.

 What happens once you receive my application?